Fabrica X's New Campaign Concept Denim Futures Puts Spotlight On The Future Of Sustainable Denim

+Also announcing an expansion of the Fabrica X impact retail concept across Hong Kong and globally

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 16 November 2023 - Fabrica X , the Impact Retail Store operated by The Mills Fabrica , today launches its new campaign, Denim Futures.
-With support from sponsors including Levi's® and Advance Denim, Denim Futures will put the spotlight on new innovations and efforts around denim sustainability over the course of the next eight months.
+HONG KONG SAR - Media OutReach - 16 November 2023 - Fabrica X , the Impact Retail Store operated by The Mills Fabrica , today launches its new campaign, Denim Futures.
+With support from sponsors including Levi's and Advance Denim, Denim Futures will put the spotlight on new innovations and efforts around denim sustainability over the course of the next eight months.

 By now, many consumers and businesses are aware that the traditional denim industry has caused tremendous environmental impacts.
 From cotton cultivation to yarn dyeing to garment manufacturing, denim production depletes freshwater resources, with each pair of jeans using 3,781L of water, and emitting 33.4 kilograms of carbon dioxide equivalent (CO2eq)1.
 However, as a wardrobe staple, denim's popularity will continue to soar.

-The showcase was made possible with the effort of ecosystem partners from various parts of the denim supply chain lifecycle – from design, materials production, and denim production, to end-of-life solutions.
-This includes two key sponsors Levi's® and Advance Denim.
-Levi's® has been dedicated to reducing its environmental impact through its sustainable WellThread® collections, and Advance Denim – as the oldest denim mill in China, established a new production model, including its water-saving BigBox Dyeing and plant-based Botanic Dyes, with environmental protection and recycling resources as the prerequisite for development.
-Other supporters include long-time partner Lenzing Group, supplier of TENCELTM fibers, and known for its ecologically responsible production of specialty fibers made from renewable raw material, wood.
+The showcase was made possible with the effort of ecosystem partners from various parts of the denim supply chain lifecycle from design, materials production, and denim production, to end-of-life solutions.
+This includes two key sponsors Levi's and Advance Denim.
+Levi's has been dedicated to reducing its environmental impact through its sustainable WellThread collections, and Advance Denim as the oldest denim mill in China, established a new production model, including its water-saving BigBox Dyeing and plant-based Botanic Dyes, with environmental protection and recycling resources as the prerequisite for development.
+Other supporters include long-time partner Lenzing Group, supplier of TENCEL fibers, and known for its ecologically responsible production of specialty fibers made from renewable raw material, wood.

 The Denim Futures campaign succeeds the Biomaterials showcase, which celebrates new materials regenerated from organic waste through nature-based, biological processes to create more sustainable products.
 The campaign received positive feedback from the public, with over half (66%) of surveyed participants agreeing that they should be more considerate about clothing materials, while a vast majority (73%) are willing to pay a 10% premium or more for sustainable products.